Excerpted from the article, "A Rehab Revolution," Stroke Connection Magazine, September/October 2004

 Currently, researchers are studying whether CI therapy improves arm and shoulder movement three-to-six months after stroke and if the gains last over a period of two years.

-At this time, medical insurance does not reimburse for CI therapy.
+At this time, some medical insurance companies reimburse for CI therapy.
 It costs about $5,000 for two weeks of treatment.

 Constraint-induced movement therapy (CIMT) has really taken off in the past two years.
 Dr. Edwin Taub’s ideas of “learned non-use” and intensive use of the affected side have been at the forefront of a revolution in what it is possible for stroke survivors to recover.
 In 2004, Dr. Taub’s three principles of constraining the unaffected limb, forced use of the affected limb and massed practice showed great promise, but the protocol lacked placebo-controlled verification.